matthias-reis/carda-gatsby/content/articles/2024/10/kerretta-interview-en.md

 **H. Walker:** The genesis of the idea was to have eight parts loosely based on the eight continental plates.
 There is a new one scientists believe they have discovered.

-## We began writing when people were separated from each other
+## "We started writing the songs when people were separated from each other"

 ![Kerretta – "Angelm"](https://storage.googleapis.com/cardamonchai-media/2024-10-17/keretta-angelm-soundsvegan-com-album-artwork-jpg-imagine-080808_1b130e_1080_1080/640.webp 'Kerretta – "Angelm"')